-This is an academic community; being uninformed or naïve is not an acceptable excuse for not properly referencing your sources.
+This is an academic community; being uninformed or naïve is not an acceptable excuse for not properly referencing the resources you've consulted or the origins of media you use in assignments.

 It is dishonest to:

 - turn in the same work for two classes; - turn in a paper you have not written yourself; or - copy from another student or use a "cheat sheet" during an exam.